microsoft/FluidFramework/.changeset/happy-dreams-sing.md

 overlappingIntervalsIndex.gatherIterationResults(result2, true);
 ```

-2. Deprecate API `previousInterval` and `nextInterval` from `IntervalCollection`, these functionalities are moved to the `OverlappingIntervalsIndex`.
+2. Deprecate API `previousInterval` and `nextInterval` from `IntervalCollection`, these functionalities are moved to the `EndpointIndex`.
 Users are advised to independently attach the index to the collection and utilize the API accordingly, for instance:

 ```typescript
 const endpointIndex = createEndpointIndex(client, helpers);